Effect of Ivermectin on Time to Resolution of Symptoms

-- Prophylaxis using the I-Mask Protocol (shared here) to limit frontline staff infections - this can be extended to all frontline workers, including food industry staff, police, teachers, public transport drivers and hospitality industry workers.
-That way we can have a reasonable continuation of essential services.
+- Prophylaxis using the I-Mask Protocol to limit frontline staff infections - this can be extended to all frontline workers, including food industry staff, police, teachers, public transport drivers and hospitality industry workers.
+That way, we can have a reasonable continuation of essential services.

-- It can be used to reduce hospital stay in very sick patients and improve mortality overall using protocols like the MATH+ Protocol - which gives the opportunity to discharge patients earlier and for clinicians to focus on the more severe cases with less therapeutic response.
+- It can reduce hospital stay in very sick patients and improve mortality overall using protocols like the MATH+ Protocol - which allows discharging patients earlier and for clinicians to focus on the more severe cases with less therapeutic response.

 THE FIRST official step in the use of ivermectin as medicine for Covid-19 patients was given the green light by the Gauteng High Court, Pretoria, yesterday.